ZINE — BODY.TXT vol001

 To return to the body.
 Expand the mind.
 Step back into the mystery.

-If this reaches even one soul — if one person reads it and feels more alive — it was worth it.
+If this reaches even one soul, it was worth it.

 Give it to someone who needs a pause.